 I came close to avoiding Wer, as I had heard that it was another sodding found-footage film, albeit a good one.
-As I’ve told anyone who’ll listen (and a few people who just looked at me funny and scuttled off), I can’t wait for the day when the popularity of found-footage horror wanes (although given how cheap these films are to make, I imagine they’ll never entirely go away).
+As I’ve told anyone who’ll listen (and a few people who tried not to), I can’t wait for the day when the popularity of found-footage horror wanes (although given how cheap these films are to make, I imagine they’ll never entirely go away).
 Happily it seems I was misinformed about Wer: while some of the scenes use security camera footage and the like, it does not rely on the contrivances that make the technique so alienating to me.

 A family on holiday in rural France are brutally attacked, with only the mother surviving.
 The culprit appears to be a wild animal, but the authorities arrest Talan Gwynek, the adult son of a Romanian immigrant family.
 Gwynek is charged with murder, and his lawyer, Kate Moore, an expatriate American, assembles a small team to prove that the deaths resulted from an animal attack.
 Their investigation leads them to increasingly improbable conclusions as events turn violent and unpredictable.

 While in many ways Wer is a fairly traditional horror film, it takes a few risks that make it stand out.
 The most obvious is the structure of presenting a werewolf story as a murder investigation.
 The first half of the film shines for this reason, especially as we start to share Moore’s sympathy for her client and her suspicions about the motives of the police.
 Unfortunately, this is largely abandoned for more straightforward bloody horror in the latter half, but it still provides an unusually rich underpinning.